 If hair and makeup needs to make an adjustment due to the masks, this should occur swiftly at this moment.

 Immediately after “Cut”, a callout for “MASKS ON” and/or “PLEXIGLASS IN” should be added.
-PD hands bag with mask back to the actor and the actor puts their own mask back on.
+PD hands bag with mask back to the actor.

 2D escorts First Team from set back to the green room and the crew returns to set to build the next setup.